-Our responsibility is to express an opinion on these consolidated and combined financial statements based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated and combined financial statements are free from material misstatement.
-The financial statements of Praxis White Plains Road, LLC, Loring Place North L.P., Praxis White Plains Road Managing Member, Inc., and Loring Place North GP, Inc. were not audited in accordance with Government Auditing Standards.
+Our responsibility is to express an opinion on these consolidated and combined financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.
+The financial statements of Praxis White Plains Road Managing Member, Inc., Loring Place North GP, Inc., Praxis White Plains Road, LLC, Loring Place North L.P., and Loring Place North, HDFC, were not audited in accordance with Government Auditing Standards.